RapahelS/minecraft-gemini-ai-god-plugin/readme.md

 - [x] added new decree function for the ai to drop floating commandments in the world if it is displeased
 - [x] added model tempurature configuration control to improve model creativity
 - [x] Rolling context expiry for new multi-turn when token limit is approaching
+- [x] Give the AI eyes using the papermc ImageryAPI and gemini vison api (so the AI can decide if your monuments to its honor are ugly or not)
+- [x] Created sequential but non-blocking thread queue for the api wrapper class (AsyncTaskQueue in GptAPI)

 Todo:

 - [ ] Maybe add option to choose between gemini and open ai?
-- [ ] Fix bug with events coming in after round restart
+- [ ] Fix bug with events coming in after round restart (cut off async threadpool of logger on reset or associate events with some kind of session id)
-- [ ] Give the AI eyes using the papermc ImageryAPI and gemini vison api (so the AI can decide if your monuments to its honor are ugly or not)

 ## Local Setup